UnidosUS website redesign

 Results

-Measured success with heatmap tools to observe navigation flow, A/B testing for donation CTAs, site analytics for volunteer sign-ups, and user surveys on accessibility and clarity.
+Measured success with heatmap tools to observe navigation flow, A/B testing for donation calls to action, site analytics for volunteer sign-ups, and user surveys on accessibility and clarity.

 Lowered navigation drop-off by 50% thanks to streamlined menu structure and improved microcopy.